-Cost Share: this field can be calculated in different ways based on your budget settings.
+Cost Share (Match): this field can be calculated in different ways based on your budget settings.
 If included as a percentage, you can check or uncheck this field to include it in your total Cost Share.
 If included as Itemized, you can put any amount desired for this item in the Cost Share field.
 If included as Not Applicable, you can mark this budget item as Cost Share and the amount entered in the Cost field will be included in your total Cost Share.

-APPENDIX C - REQUIRED FORMS
+APPENDIX C - REQUIRED DOCUMENTS

-The below forms must be submitted before a grant agreement can be completed.
-As some of these require approval from entities with a predetermined meeting schedule and agenda, it is strongly recommended to be proactive to avoid delaying the project, in case the application is successful.
+The below forms must be submitted as part of the grant application.
+As some of these require approval from entities with a predetermined meeting schedule and agenda, it is strongly recommended to be proactive to avoid any delays.

-STANDARD FORMS:
+FORMS:

-Forms will be available through the CAL FIRE Urban and Community Forestry Grant Programs website and via the links below:
+Forms, if applicable, will be available through the CAL FIRE Urban and Community Forestry Grant Programs website and via the links below: